nqminds/trustnetz/packages/docusaurus/docs/build5-docs/60-CA-Demo/620-steps-to-set-up.md

 }
 ```

-You can retrieve it using:
+You can perform this using:
-`./volt config -i @yourVoltAlias`
+`./volt config -i @yourVoltAlias > /path/to/volt-config.json`

 ### Run the VC schemas through the VC toolchain
 Open the `nist-brski/packages/schemas` directory in your clone of the github repository and follow the instructions in the README.md file.